skip to content

 00:35:38 - Anthony Campolo

 So you can see here we have the two routes that we have created.
-And then it starts off with a not found page.
-So if you go anywhere that's like not a route, it'll kick you to like a 404 kind of message.
-And then there's.
-For each of these, there's three things.
-There's the path, which is the actual like URL.
-Then there's the page, which is the page component that we were looking at.
-And then the name.
-And so the name then is what you use for the namedroute function when you actually want to link to.
-To it, like within your.
-Within your components.
+And then it starts off with a not-found page.
+So if you go anywhere that's not a route, it'll kick you to a 404 kind of message.
+For each of these, there are three things: the path, which is the actual URL; the page, which is the page component we were looking at; and the name.
+And the name is what you use for the named route function when you actually want to link to it within your components.

 00:36:06 - Nick Taylor

-Okay, that's.
-That's the unique identifier.
+Okay, that's the unique identifier.
 Okay, cool.
 All right.
 Yeah, no, that's neat.
-I like, like how when we scaffolded it automatically updated the routes too, because like, I know in the past on other things, it's like, you know, you kind of end up doing things piecemeal.
-Okay, I made my page.
-Now I need to add the route and so on and so on.
+I like how, when we scaffolded it, it automatically updated the routes too, because I know in the past on other things you end up doing things piecemeal.
+Okay, I made my page, now I need to add the route, and so on and so on.
 So it's nice.
 It's doing all this out of the box for you.

 00:36:31 - Anthony Campolo

-Then there's also other things you can add.
-Like you can add like pre render if you want, like pre render page and stuff like that.
-So.
-And then also like, we'll have like, you have private routes.
-So once you get into like authentication, the auth is built into the router in a way that allows like the whole Auth flow to work really, really nicely.
-We probably won't do auth today, but that's a, That's a thing that is incredibly consequential and complicated in modern apps that redwood like really nails.
+Then there are also other things you can add.
+You can add prerender if you want, like prerendered pages and stuff like that.
+And then you also have private routes.
+Once you get into authentication, the auth is built into the router in a way that allows the whole auth flow to work really, really nicely.
+We probably won't do auth today, but that's a thing that is incredibly consequential and complicated in modern apps that Redwood really nails.
 So it's worth mentioning.

 00:36:59 - Nick Taylor